ashishdevi/animal-image-gen-and-store-appl/README.md

 **Design:**
 ![Alt text](design-documents/ApplicationBlockDiagram.png?raw=true "Application components") **Explanation:**
-1. Current application is packaged in single jar file, so that it can be run easily on other machined.
+1. Current application is packaged in single jar file, so that it can be run easily on other machines.
 2. In my opinion, desired state should contain following different component for maintainability and scalling point of view
    1. Static web screens hosted in static web container or kubernetes pod hosting webcontainer like TomCat, JBoss or NGinx
    2. Separate spring boot application handling REST calls, this will also be responsible to interact with Camunda Saas engine and database.